 If you are interested in checking out the best rockhounding tools I recommend and use you can find them by clicking here (Amazon link).

 What Are Sailing Stones?
 Scientific Explanation

 After several decades of study and observation, the sailing stones of Racetrack Playa have been observed in motion!
 In December 2013, paleobiologist Richard Norris and his co-author and cousin Jim Norris reported first-hand observations of the phenomenon.

-Sailing stones, or moving rocks, are any composition stones that move on the flat mud surface and leave a trail behind them.
+Sailing stones, or moving rocks, are any composition stones that move on a flat mud surface and leave a trail behind them.
 Their movement is caused by thin ice sheets the stones are frozen into.
 Sailing stones move due to ice rafts created in winter after the heavy rains.

-Researchers documented multiple rock movement and trail formation events by in situ observation, video, time lapse cameras, a dedicated meteorological station, and GPS tracking of instrumented rocks.
+Researchers documented multiple rock movement and trail formation events by in situ observation, video, time-lapse cameras, a dedicated meteorological station, and GPS tracking of instrumented rocks.

 They reported dozens of rocks with simultaneous movement, fresh trails of 10s of meters in length, and speeds of 2 – 6m per minute.
 The movement was clearly caused by wind stress on a transient thin layer of floating ice.

 What Are Sailing Stones in Death Valley